Friday, July 31, 2020

 Monday, July 27, 2020

-The young Marx was a philosopher, but the mature Marx was a political activist and a revolutionary—communism is mostly based on the work of the mature Marx, the political activist and revolutionary; the communists tend to ignore the work of the young Marx.
-That is why the communists seldom try to win the philosophical argument; they are focused on annihilating their opponents in a revolutionary war.
+The young Marx was a philosopher, but the mature Marx was a political activist and a revolutionary.
+Communism is based on the work of the mature Marx, the political activist and revolutionary.
+The communists ignore the work of the young Marx.
+They are not interested in philosophy.
+They never try to win the philosophical argument; they are focused on annihilating their opponents in a revolutionary war.

 Posted by Anoop Verma at 6:15:00 PM

 The old men see dreams; the young men see visions.
 The longest dream doesn’t last for more than a few hours and then the person wakes up, but a vision can last for years and even decades.
-That is why the young men spend years and decades of their life being supporters of socialism, communism, liberalism, and other utopian movements.
+That is why many young men become enamored by socialism, communism, liberalism, and other utopian ideologies.

 Sunday, July 26, 2020

-On 4 September AD 476, the barbarian king Odoacer deposed and replaced the last emperor Romulus Augustulus, and brought the Roman Empire to an end.
+On 4 September AD 476, the barbarian king Odoacer deposed and replaced the last Roman emperor Romulus Augustulus, and brought the Roman Empire to an end.
 But why was the 500-year old Roman Empire toppled so easily?
-With his The History Of The Decline And Fall Of The Roman Empire, published in the eighteenth century, Edward Gibbon popularized the view that the rise of Christianity had weakened the pagan principles of the Roman Empire; he sneers at Christian culture, and is full of praise for paganism and the religion of Islam.
-The Enlightenment philosophes were influenced by Gibbon’s thesis that Christianity was a factor in the Roman Empire’s fall; they used this thesis to drive their atheistic movements.
-But Gibbon’s thesis does not explain why the Eastern Roman Empire (Byzantine Empire) thrived for another 1000 years when it was the real center of Christianity—the people in Byzantine Empire called themselves Romans till the fifteenth century.
-Moreover, the history of last fifteen hundred years shows that the Christians too are competent fighters and rulers.
+In the eighteenth century, with the publication of his The History Of The Decline And Fall Of The Roman Empire, Edward Gibbon popularized the view that the rise of Christianity had weakened the pagan principles of the Roman Empire.
+The Enlightenment philosophes were influenced by Gibbon’s thesis that Christianity was a factor in the Roman Empire’s fall.
+They used this thesis to drive their atheistic movements.
+But Gibbon’s thesis does not explain why the Eastern Roman Empire (Byzantine Empire) thrived for another 1000 years when it was the real center of Christianity.
+The people in Byzantine Empire called themselves Romans till the fifteenth century.

 Posted by Anoop Verma at 7:28:00 PM

 The idea of equality was not part of Roman thinking.
-Pliny the Younger, who was a lawyer, author, and magistrate in Ancient Rome, has said in one of his letters that “nothing is more unequal than equality itself.”
+Pliny the Younger, the lawyer, author, and magistrate of Ancient Rome, has said in one of his letters that “nothing is more unequal than equality itself.”
 He holds that the people who deserve respect and don’t get it are being treated unfairly.